pwalsh/openbudgets/docs/guide/index.rst

 Introduction
 ~~~~~~~~~~~~

-For the most part, Open Budget is a fairly standard Django project, using Grappelli for a nicer Admin UI/API, and Django REST Framework for the Open Budget Web API.

-You can see all the other dependencies in the requirements.txt file, but Django, Grappelli and Django REST are the main frameworks you'll be interacting with when writing code for users of the web app, users of the admin, and users of the web API.

-The layout of the project is quite close to the standard Django idiom of an "app" for each distinct area of functionality.

-There is a "special" app called "commons" which has code that is used throughout the project as a whole.
-Here you will find things like general utility functions, mixin classes, and common data models.

-Let's get into the details...
+Open Budget is written in Python and JavaScript.

+Server side, Django provides the application framework.
+On top of Django, we've built the Web API using Django REST Framework, and we've heavily customized the Admin interface using Grappelli.

+You can see additional server side dependencies in the requirements.txt file at the repository root.

 Admin
 ~~~~~